Skip to main content

 Troubleshooting

-• Confirm the extension is loaded and enabled in chrome://extensions
+• Keep Chrome open and confirm the Actionbook extension is enabled in chrome://extensions

 • Make sure Chrome has at least one visible, active tab

-• Run actionbook --extension browser open <url> first to attach a tab
+• Run actionbook browser open <url> first to attach a tab

 • Avoid chrome:// pages — the debugger cannot attach to them

-• Wait and retry, or download the .zip manually from GitHub Releases
+• If GitHub API is rate-limited during fallback, wait and retry or download from GitHub Releases